 briefcase, suitcase, golf bag, travel bag, baby pack, etc.

 think of any location where you might be without the (EMD)

 friends you have an (EMD) sheet and the locations.

 Have copies of your "Health Care Power of

 Attorney" and your (No-CPR or DNR) "Do Not Resuscitate" form, if you

-have one, in the same location as your (MDS).
+have one, in the same location as your (EMD).
 The forms won't

 help if they're not readily

 that live alone will often place a copy of the (EMD) in a